 - After attacking its cruel circus trainer and escaping, a gorilla in The Ape is killed by the local scientist, who takes its fur to disguise his forced gathering of spinal fluids as gorilla attacks.

 - Hollow Man has an invisible and somewhat vicious gorilla at the beginning. (which could count as Foreshadowing: if a gorilla was altered, how would a human perform?

 - In The Murders in the Rue Morgue, Edgar Allan Poe's first tale of Detective Dupin, the murderer is an escaped orangutan.
-The Film of the Book changed it into a gorilla, both because of this trope and because it's really hard to squeeze an actor into an orangutan suit.
+The Universal film adaptation changed it into a gorilla, both because of this trope and because it's really hard to squeeze an actor into an orangutan suit.